shoesCodeFor/shoesCodeFor/README.md

 - I'm a software dev living in Corvallis, Oregon
 - I love all things software and am a perpetual student
-- I'm thrilled to learn new technologies, frameworks and languages
+- I'm thrilled to learn new technologies, frameworks, and languages
 - I spend my free time hacking on IoT devices and trying to make myself a more security minded engineer.

 Hit me up if you need help on an open-source, non-profit or generally interesting project!
 Seriously ;)